Hacker News

 You don't have to put it in terms of economy.
 Our rate of growth for energy and data are unsustainable.
 Current growth would hit a wall informed by our understanding of physics somewhere very roughly in the thousands-of-years-range.
 So either we go beyond our needs for space and energy or growth slows down.
 Both of those are a big change from the status quo.

-8 hours ago by Kydlaw
+4 years ago by Kydlaw

 > Current growth would hit a wall informed by our understanding of physics somewhere very roughly in the thousands-of-years-range.